 Related Post: Insider's Guide to Dollywood

 Prepare for Unreal Speeds

 Everyone who rides this epic roller coaster says the first launch up the ascent is life-changing.
-Riders reach approximately 40 mph before the drop, and a maximum of 73 mph by the end of the drop.
-With this launch, you feel as though you’ll fly right off the track (don’t worry, you won’t).
+Riders reach approximately 40 mph before the drop and a maximum of 73 mph by the end of the fall.
+With this launch, you feel as though you'll fly right off the track (don't worry, you won't).

-Between the crazy drops and the intense speed, this is one coaster you’ll never forget.
-For roller coaster beginners, do not base the speed of the ride off of what you see from the ground—it’s far faster than you expect!
+Between the crazy drops and the intense speed, this is one coaster you'll never forget.
+However, for roller coaster beginners, do not base the ride's speed off of what you see from the ground—it's far faster than you expect!

 Do You Dare Ride the Lightning Rod Coaster?

 Do you think you have what it takes to ride Dollywood's Lightning Rod coaster?
 All in all, this record-shattering wooden roller coaster is a once-in-a-lifetime experience that you should not miss!